pedrorocha014/Qr-Go/README.md

 # QR GO
-QrCode_Generator is a Windows Forms project focused on generating personalized and free QR codes.
+QR GO is a Windows Forms project focused on generating personalized and free QR codes.

 ## Usage
 Execute the .sln file (with Visual Studio) in src folder.
-Inside QrHandler_WF folder, you will find the folder for scripts (Scripts), and the folder for Pages (Pages) ...
-I am using user controls as pages in this project.
+Inside QrHandler_WF folder, you will find the folder for scripts (Scripts), and the folder for Pages (Pages).
 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.